shidarin/cdl_convert/docs/usage_cc.md

 ```

 :::{warning}
-If it's desired to have negative values raise an exception instead of truncating to zero, set the global config module variable `HALT_ON_ERROR` to be `True`.
+If it's desired to have negative values raise an exception instead of truncating to zero, set the global config module variable `config.` to be `True`.

 ```python
 >>> cdl.config.HALT_ON_ERROR = True